callebe01/newdesignbolt/SECURITY.md

 ### Security Benefits
 1. **Full Authentication**: All database operations require user authentication
 2. **Ownership Verification**: Users can only access their own data
-3. **Comprehensive RLS**: All tables protected with row-level security
+3. **Comprehensive RLS**: All tables except `transcriptions` are protected with row-level security
 4. **Audit Trail**: All operations logged with user context
-5. **Zero Public Access**: No anonymous database operations allowed
+5. **Limited Public Access**: Anonymous visitors can view transcripts via shared agent links while RLS is disabled

+The following policies remain defined in the database but are inactive until RLS on `transcriptions` is re-enabled.

 ## Current Security Implementation